Marshalls Beach engagement

 Their upcoming destination wedding is in India this December, and is slated to be one of the biggest adventures of their lives.
 It’ll be a BIG affair that fuses elements of both cultures.

 San Francisco’s Marshall Beach was the setting for our shoot.
-It is a pretty wild and rugged place, with amazing views of the Golden Gate Bridge, and terrain with large, somewhat smooth, dark rocks when the tide is in.
-(There is apparently a narrow strip of sandy beach if you visit early in the day, but no sign of it during our shoot!)
+It is a pretty wild and rugged place.
+The amazing views of the Golden Gate Bridge are stunning.
+Likewise the terrain with large, somewhat smooth, dark rocks when the tide is in.
+Pretty unique.

 It’s closest to the Golden Gate Bridge and a pleasant but not overly strenuous hike (if you’re fit… unlike me!)
 The parking lot to put into your GPS is Langdon Court Parking which is right at the trailhead.

 Side note: This is the same parking lot as you’d use for Battery Godfrey, which is super close.
 You can incorporate both locations, but it’d take a while as the hike down to Marshall’s Beach takes you off down a different track.

 Rekha and Chris handled the many, MANY steps back up to the parking lot with ease as I tried my best but ultimately was so puffed out I had to call a time out.